isovector/constraints-emerge/README.md

 ## Known Bugs

-* `constraints-emerge` fails to provide `Emerge c` dictionaries at runtime.
-* `constraints-emerge` will generate type-equality dictionaries any types (even ones that aren't equal!!!)
+* `constraints-emerge` will generate type-equality dictionaries any types (even ones that aren't equal :scream: :scream: :scream:)
+* It fails to provide `Emerge c` dictionaries at runtime.
+* The generated error messages mention mangled type variables; it would be cool if they didn't.

 If someone wants to pick it up from here, that’d be great!